Leptometra celtica: Description

 Leptometra celtica has ten pinnate arms that are typically 7–10 cm in length with neatly held side branches.
 The arms may be banded in red and white or plain coloured in brown, white or red.
 In areas of moderate current, specimens have been observed to spread their arms out into a vertical fan across the current.

 The cirri of L. celtica are about 34–40 mm in length and vary in color from green to white.
 They are arranged in irregular columns dimorphically about the organism's stalk allowing for locomotion and attachment to deep sea structures.
 Examination of cirri can help distinguish L. celtica from the related L. phalangium as the cirri of L. celtica are shorter in proportion and are not evenly tapered distally.
 The distal segments of the cirri have their distal edge slightly swollen so that the organism's dorsal profile retains a slightly scalloped appearance in comparison to L. phalangium.

 L. celtica has short proximal oral pinnule segments protruding from its stalk to allow for feeding.
 Its oral pinnules are arranged in irregular columns are somewhat shorter in length in comparison to L. phalangium.
-The four lowest pinnules average between 12–17 mm.
+The four lowest pinnules average between 12 and 17 mm.

 The opening of the centrodorsal cavity in L. celtica is only 0.35 of the centrodorsal diameter, making it similar to that of other species of antedonids.